madoreiraluizrv/stack-overflow-data---trends/README.md

 3. Prepare Data

 From working with missing data to finding a way to work with categorical variables, passing by detailing multiple choice questions, I used many different processes to clean the data before using in the models and visualizations.
+Specifically on the coefficients notebook, I had to implement a timeout exception in one of the functions, because some multiple choice answers were stalling the function.
+So, I ignored some of them based on the time taken to add dummies for them.

 4. Model Data